ArielFruDev/ArielFruDev/README.md

 - The projects were built while setting schedules and setting goals, since I am married with a family, and also still serve in the IDF.
 - Despite the great challenge, after efforts and many white nights, I saw results, and some of them are presented to you here.
 - Now I am nearing the end of my military service (less than two months), and am looking for a place to integrate into the industry.
-## Do you want to hear more?
+### Do you want to hear more?
-Feel free to visit my LinkedIn profile or contact me here or by phone 0503029889.
+Feel free to visit my LinkedIn profile or contact me here or call me 0503029889.

 <!--
 **ArielFruDev/ArielFruDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.